ClearBlade/Brain-JS-NPM/README.md

     hiddenLayers: [64, 128]
   });
 ```
-- In this case, there are 2 hidden layers and there are 64 neurons in the first layer and 128 neurons in the second layer.
-More options for hyperparameters can be found [here](https://github.com/BrainJS/brain.js#examples).
+- More options for hyperparameters can be found [here](https://github.com/BrainJS/brain.js#examples).

 - After configuring the neural network, the training data can be set up as shown below.
 This data includes Readings recorded from 3 sensors (Power, Temperature and Accelerometer) inside a machine.
 The training labels are also defined which give information about whether a maintenance was required for a given set of sensor values. ( 0 - Maintenance Not Required; 1 - Maintenance Required )